 Jim Crane, Director, Industry and Government Affairs at the Australian Sugar Milling Council has a portfolio that reflects the broad range of issues which confront the sugar industry on a daily basis.
 From an industry perspective, Jim represents the industry on a range of government working groups related to environmental, transport and technical issues incorporating a broad resource management role.
 In his government relations role, Jim is regularly in direct contact with both Federal and State parliamentarians.
 Most importantly he is a primary contact point for the milling sector and the broader industry more generally for all levels of Government with both regulatory and policy involvement with the sugar industry.
 Jim has worked in the Australian sugar industry since 1975 with sugar milling companies and industry organisations.
 His extensive sugar industry experience prior to joining the Milling Council in 2006 included HR/IR, field operations, communications and productivity program management.

-Cathy Kelly, Communications and Industry Relations Manager, Queensland Sugar Limited (QSL), Australia’s largest sugar marketer, is responsible for stakeholder, government and media relations.
+Cathy Kelly, Manager of Grower Services and External Relations, Queensland Sugar Limited (QSL), Australia’s largest sugar marketer, is responsible for stakeholder, government and media relations.
 Since joining QSL in 2012 she helped spearhead the not-for-profit’s grower relations activities and was heavily involved in the organisation’s transition to its new grower-focused contractual model following the introduction of Queensland’s sugar marketing choice arrangements in 2015.
 Previously, Cathy was a newspaper journalist for over a decade at publications in regional Queensland, where she gained a strong appreciation of the importance of the sugar industry to the state’s local communities and wider economy.
 She has significant experience in the corporate communications and engagement field, where she has held several roles in port and rail infrastructure, local government and corporate consulting in addition to teaching Public Relations and Media Industries at Central Queensland University’s Mackay campus.
 Cathy is based in the sugar-producing hub of Mackay in North Queensland.

-Nicola Hinder PSM is Minister-Counsellor (Agriculture) at the Australian Embassy to the European Union and NATO and is the current Chair of the International Sugar Organization.
+Nicola Hinder PSM is Minister Counsellor (Agriculture) at the Australian Mission to the European Union and NATO in Brussels and is the current Chair of the International Sugar Council.
 Ms Hinder is a Senior Executive Officer of the Australian Government Department of Agriculture and Water Resources and a passionate advocate for Australian and global agricultural industries and the agri-food trade.
 In 2017 Ms Hinder was awarded an Australian Public Service Medal for outstanding contributions to Australian biosecurity.

 José Orive is the Executive Director of the International Sugar Organization, a post he assumed in January 2014.
 Previously Mr Orive was the Executive Director of the Central American Sugar Association (AICA) for 19 years, where he was responsible for negotiations for the private sugar industry, with emphasis on coordination of joint actions on priority issues, clearinghouse for information relevant to the sector, publications, participation in international forums.
 Since 2010 has been a partner in ARTLEX law firm in charge of large corporate clients, distribution contracts and environmental issues and arbitration.
 He has also held senior posts in other law firms in Guatemala.
 Soon after graduating from Georgetown University Law Centre in Washington in 1985 Mr Orive took up the post of Minister Counselor for Economic & Commercial Affairs, Embassy of Guatemala, Washington, D.C.
 Mr Orive is married with two sons.